 Legacy Widget ↑ Back to top

-The Product Filter – Search widget that is part of the WooCommerce Product Search extension provides a live search filter for your shop.
-While your customers type in its search field, it finds matching products and shows them on the shop page.
+The Product Filter – Price widget that is part of the WooCommerce Product Search extension provides a live price filter for your shop.
+While your customers indicate the minimum or maximum price in its fields, it finds matching products and shows them on the shop page.

 Settings ↑ Back to top

 - The Title field allows you to set the title of the widget.
 You can leave it empty and have the widget display its heading automatically instead.

 - Show heading – This option will display the heading for this filter.